olexs/MMM-PublicTransportDB/README.md

 ## Multiple Modules

 Multiple instances of this module are possible.
-Just add another entry of the MMM-PublicTransportBerlin module to the `config.js` of your mirror.
+Just add another entry of the MMM-PublicTransportDB module to the `config.js` of your mirror.

 ## Special Thanks